metaory/confsubst/README.md

 `Post Hook` to then **restart** some service or app

 #### Update Colorscheme System Wide
-To easily substitute colorscheme variables in different applications with different formats
+Substitute colorscheme variables in different applications with different formats

 For example:
 - terminal colorscheme config